-The minimum required spacing between chamber rows is 6 inches (150 mm) for the HS75 and 8 inches (200 mm) for the HS180.
+The minimum required spacing between chamber rows is 6 inches (150 mm) for both the HS75 and HS31.
 This spacing is measured from the outside edges of the chamber feet.
-The spacing may be increased if necessary in order to mitigate the effects of weaker native subgrade soils or to reduce the amount of foundation stone required under the chambers.
+The spacing may be increased, if necessary, in order to mitigate the effects of weaker native subgrade soils or to reduce the amount of foundation stone required under the chambers.